 Installation art often reflects and responds to the world we live in, thereby creating an interesting fusion of art and life.
 We must remember that the elements in the installation space are not art objects in themselves; the participant’s experience is the work of art.

-Traditional artists were abandoning the sterile white walls and rectangular pedestals of the gallery in favour of an activation of the space between the walls, obscuring the line between the art object and its context, thus utilizing the space the work inhabits to enhance meaning
+Traditional artists were abandoning the sterile white walls and rectangular pedestals of the gallery in favour of an activation of the space between the walls, obscuring the line between the art object and its context, thus utilising the space the work inhabits to enhance meaning

 The objects in an installation art space take on new meaning and the context of the elements defines the interpretation of the piece.
 Installation art often reflects and responds to the world we live in, thereby creating an interesting fusion of art and life.
 We must remember that the elements in the installation space are not art objects in themselves; the participant’s experience is the work of art.
 Ronald J. Onorato in the book, Blurring the Boundaries: Installation Art 1969-1996, states, “The aesthetic power of installation art does not reside in a singular, commodified object but in an ability to become, rather than merely represent, the continuum of real experience by responding to specific situations.”